elliotweiser/elliotweiser.github.io/README.md

 #### Project Mortar

-I collaborated with my team to develop and release a CD-as-a-service platform for empowering Comcast engineers, based on Jenkins.
-It was designed to be secure and easy to use.
-It integrated with GitHub and used a declarative YAML specification to describe the entire CD pipeline (similar to Travis CI).
-This was the manifestation of our team's charter to empower engineers.
-Below are some of the relevant components and features I worked on.
+Our mission was to develop the ideal CD-as-a-service platform to replace Anthill Pro.
+Together, we designed and implemented a secure, easy-to-use CD solution based on Jenkins.
+Inspired by Travis CI, it utilizes a declarative YAML syntax to describe the CD pipelines.
+This was the primary manifestation of our team’s charter to empower engineers.
+Below are some of the relevant components and features to which I contributed:

 * Groovy scripts for configuring the Jenkins master
 * Curating mkdocs-style user onboarding documentation
-* Asymmetrically encrypted repository secrets as Jenkins Masked Passwords
+* Asymmetric encryption of repository secrets, exposed as Jenkins Masked Passwords
 * Development of a Job-DSL seed job for generating other Jenkins jobs
 * Optimized agent scheduling and build-time caching with Docker and Jenkins Swarm
 * Waffle (declarative pipeline YAML; see below)